Lumentum Holdings Inc. (LITE): Skating on Thin Ice? We Know the Answer

 LITE’s Market Performance

-LITE stocks went down by -10.64% for the week, with a monthly drop of -12.23% and a quarterly performance of -11.87%, while its annual performance rate touched 8.85%.
-The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 3.78% for Lumentum Holdings Inc..
-The simple moving average for the period of the last 20 days is -9.49% for LITE stocks with a simple moving average of -8.34% for the last 200 days.
+LITE stocks went up by 10.04% for the week, with a monthly jump of 2.46% and a quarterly performance of -6.32%, while its annual performance rate touched 28.93%.
+The volatility ratio for the week stands at 5.15% while the volatility levels for the past 30 days are set at 3.94% for Lumentum Holdings Inc..
+The simple moving average for the period of the last 20 days is 6.45% for LITE stocks with a simple moving average of 6.61% for the last 200 days.

 Analysts’ Opinion of LITE

-Many brokerage firms have already submitted their reports for LITE stocks, with Rosenblatt repeating the rating for LITE by listing it as a “Neutral.”
-The predicted price for LITE in the upcoming period, according to Rosenblatt is $97 based on the research report published on March 18th of the current year 2021.
+Many brokerage firms have already submitted their reports for LITE stocks, with Raymond James repeating the rating for LITE by listing it as a “Strong Buy.”
+The predicted price for LITE in the upcoming period, according to Raymond James is $112 based on the research report published on March 26th of the current year 2021.

-Needham, on the other hand, stated in their research note that they expect to see LITE reach a price target of $120, previously predicting the price at $115.
-The rating they have provided for LITE stocks is “Buy” according to the report published on February 03rd, 2021.
+Rosenblatt, on the other hand, stated in their research note that they expect to see LITE reach a price target of $97, previously predicting the price at $105.
+The rating they have provided for LITE stocks is “Neutral” according to the report published on March 18th, 2021.

-Goldman gave a rating of “Buy” to LITE, setting the target price at $117 in the report published on January 20th of the current year.
+Needham gave a rating of “Buy” to LITE, setting the target price at $120 in the report published on February 03rd of the current year.

-Volatility was left at 3.78%, however, over the last 30 days, the volatility rate increased by 3.72%, as shares sank -15.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -26.78% lower at present.
+Volatility was left at 3.94%, however, over the last 30 days, the volatility rate increased by 5.15%, as shares surge +2.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.32% lower at present.

-During the last 5 trading sessions, LITE fell by -10.64%, which changed the moving average for the period of 200-days by +1.09% in comparison to the 20-day moving average, which settled at $86.56.
-In addition, Lumentum Holdings Inc. saw -16.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LITE rose by +10.04%, which changed the moving average for the period of 200-days by +16.09% in comparison to the 20-day moving average, which settled at $86.46.
+In addition, Lumentum Holdings Inc. saw -3.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading